Towards Demystifying Representation Learning with Non-contrastive Self-supervision: Theoretical Analysis of DirectSet( )

 \subsection{Setup}

 In this subsection, we define the network model, data distribution and simplify DirectSet($\alpha$) algorithm for our theoretical analysis.
-We consider the following network model (see Figure~\ref{fig:two_layer}), \begin{assumption}[Linear network model] The online, predictor and target network are all single-layer linear network without bias, with weight matrices denoted as $W, W_p, W_a \in \R^{d\times d}$ respectively. \end{assumption} For the data distribution, we assume the input space is a direct sum of a invariant feature subspace and a nuisance feature subspace.
+We consider the following network model (see Figure~\ref{fig:two_layer}), \begin{assumption}[Linear network model] The online, predictor and target network are all single-layer linear network without bias, with weight matrices denoted as $W, W_p, W_a \in \R^{d\times d}$ respectively. \end{assumption}

+For the data distribution, we assume the input space is a direct sum of an invariant feature subspace and a nuisance feature subspace (see Figure~\ref{fig:two_subspaces}).
 Specifically, we assume \begin{assumption}[Data distribution] The input $x$ is sampled from $\N(0,I_d)$, and its augmented view $x_1, x_2$ are independently sampled from $\N(x, \sigma^2P_B),$ where $B$ is a $(d-r)$-dimensional subspace.
 We denote $S$ as the orthogonal subspace of $B$ in $\R^d.$ \end{assumption} In this simple data distribution, subspace $S$ corresponds to the features that are invariant to augmentations and its orthogonal subspace $B$ is the nuisance subspace which the augmentation changes.
 We will prove that DirectSet($\alpha$) can learn the projection matrix onto $S$ subspace.
 Note in the previous work~\citep{tian2021understanding}, they assumed the covariance of the augmentation distribution to be $\sigma^2 I$ and did not study what representation is learned.

-For the convenience of analysis, we consider a simplified version of DirectSet($\alpha$).
-We compute the loss function without normalizing the two representations, so the population loss is
+\paragraph{Algorithm simplification: }For the convenience of analysis, we consider a simplified version of DirectSet($\alpha$).
+We compute the loss function without normalizing the two representations, so the population loss $L(W, W_a, W_p)$ is

-and the empirical loss is
+and the empirical loss $\hat{L}(W,W_p,W_a)$ is